Jim Senter

-James Corbett Senter (June 10, 1892 – March 1968) was a college American football player.
+James Corbett Senter (June 10, 1892 – March 1968) was an American college football player.

 Georgia Tech

-American football
+Football

 Senter was a prominent end for John Heisman's Georgia Tech Golden Tornado of the Georgia Institute of Technology. he was selected for Tech's All-Era team of the Heisman era.
 He was selected All-Southern in 1914 and 1915.

 Senter was a starter for the 1916 Georgia Tech team which, as one writer wrote, "seemed to personify Heisman".
 Senter played and scored in the 222–0 defeat of Cumberland University.

 Baseball

-He also pitched on the Georgia Tech Yellow Jackets baseball team.
+Senter also pitched on the Georgia Tech Yellow Jackets baseball team.

 Cornell

-In 1918, he completed his ground school training in the school of aeronautics at Cornell.
+In 1918, Senter completed his ground school training in the school of aeronautics at Cornell University.